What do I need to build a drift car?

 How did it start?
 Drifting was first made popular in Japan and was quickly adopted by the west in the late ’90s.
 It was started by a Japanese racing driver called Kunimitsu Takahashi who started his career in motorcycling but turned his hand to the car racing in the All Japan Touring Car Championship.

-What car holds fastest drift?
+What is the longest car drift?

 Can you drift at 200 mph?

 Drifting at close to 200 mph is a whole different story, requiring more chutzpah than whole neighborhoods possess.
 But Japanese drifter Masato Kawabata did just that and earned a Guinness World Record in the process.

 The wider the track of a car the less lateral weight transfer you get and more grip as you use all 4 tyres.
 If you take a balanced car and then narrow the rear track only it would tighten the entry, loosen the middle and tighten the exit.

 More recently, drifting as a specialized competition became popular in Japan.
 It was most popular in the All Japan Touring Car Championship races.
 Famous motorcyclist turned driver Kunimitsu Takahashi was the foremost creator of drifting techniques in the 1970s.